How to Survive Long Flights in Economy

 • Consider wearing glasses instead of contact lenses, since the low humidity on your flight will likely make wearing lenses uncomfortable.
 Or perhaps you might prefer to use hydrating eyedrops.

-And dress in light layers
+Dress in light layers

 If you’re anything like me, you swing back and forth between being too cold and too warm on flights and in airports.

 Dressing in light layers will make it easier for you to stay comfortable throughout your entire trip.
+I always travel with a light cardigan sweater AND a jacket

 By dressing in light layers, it’s easier for me to stay warm enough or cool enough on my flight that I can get rest when I need to.